Microsoft released Windows 7 on October 22nd, 2009 and will discontinue support on January 14, 2020.

 - You can replace the computer with a modern Windows 10 Pro machine.
 Please note that the computer hardware industry is experiencing massive Intel CPU shortages (read our blog about it here) and it’s difficult to find Intel computers in stock.
 Get with your IT company sooner rather than later to start the process.

-- Your final option is buying an “Extended security update” 12 month subscription from Microsoft for $50 a device.
+- Your final option is buying an “Extended security update” 12 month subscription from Microsoft for $50 a device if your Windows 7 was purchased via Open Licensing.
 This should only be used in special situations, such as if your proprietary application only works on Windows 7 for now and you need another year to move to Windows 10.
+If you're not on Open Licensing, this can be very expensive path to keeping Windows 7.

 Please reach out to us if you need assistance reviewing your IT fleet for Windows 7 and for a solution to get to Windows 10 for a maximum return on your IT investment.